-Narratives of progress are collected from the Research Supervisor after each $2^{nd}$ Year Project committee meeting, but the most quantifiable measure is provided by the first category on the rubric for assessing student performance on the Qualifying Exam.
-The $2^{nd}$ Year Project committee plus two members of the GSCEC evaluate the student at the qualifying exam.
-The student's background knowledge is assessed in 4 categories according to the qualifying exam rubric in the Results of the Appraisal section.
+Narratives of progress are collected from the Research Supervisor after each 2nd Year Project Committee meeting, but the most quantifiable measure is provided by the first category on the rubric for assessing student performance on the Qualifying Exam.
+The 2nd Year Project Committee plus two members of the GSCEC evaluate the student at the qualifying exam.
+The student's background knowledge is assessed in according to the Qualifying Exam rubric (see in Results of Appraisal).
 The questions asked by committee members during the oral exam vary.
 A specific example of a question often asked of observers is to trace the path of photons from the astronomical source through the observing apparatus into the final data product.
 This question tests the knowledge of the instrument, the limitations of the data, etc.